metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       (c) "Work-type".
 The work-type attribute of works or parent works will be used as a candidate genre.

       (d) "Infer from artist metadata".
 This option was on the artist tab in version 0.9.1 and prior.
 Owing to the additional genre processing now available, the operation of this option is slightly restricted compared to the earlier versions.
 It attempts to create candidate genres based on information in the artist-related tags.
 Values provided are:
-	Orchestral, Concerto, Choral, Opera, Duet, ,Trio, Quartet, Chamber music, Aria ('classical values') and Vocal, Song, Instrumental ('generic values').
+	Orchestral, Concerto, Choral, Opera, Duet,Trio, Quartet, Chamber music, Aria ('classical values') and Vocal, Song, Instrumental ('generic values').
 If the track is a recorded work and the track artist is the composer (i.e. MusicBrainz 'classical style'), the candidate genre values will also include "Classical".
 The 'classical values' will only be included as candidate genres if the track is deemed to be 'classical' by some part of the genre processing section.

 	* **Allowed genres**
 	A check-box (ticked by default) enables this section.
 If it is unchecked, then no genre filtering is applied - all 'candidate genres' will be written to the genre tab.